code-by-company/bosscss/README.md

-# Boss CSS Framework #
+# BOSSCSS Framework #

-The backup CSS Framework you need.
+The only minimalist lightweight Framework you need

-based on structure
+when every millisecond are crucial ! say heloo to BOSSCSS